raspberrypilearning/naughty-and-nice/en/step_6.md

 >>>
 ```

-If you wanted to translate all the ascii characters in a string into whitespace, it might take a while to create the dictionary.
+If you wanted to translate all the ASCII characters in a string into whitespace, it might take a while to create the dictionary.
 Luckily the `string` module and a dictionary comprehension can help out here.

 ```python
 >>> import string